RasaHQ/rasa-demo/data/nlu/nlu.md

 - your [NLU](product) understand [spanish](language)?
 - could I program spanish speaking bots?
 - How about [hindi](language)?
+- what lanquages do you support
+- What lanquages do you serve
+- does rasa support other language beside english?
+- how to build rasa with different languages?

 ## intent:ask_faq_opensource_cost
 - Are you free?